 If you happen to already be taking the prescription Diamox (generic: Acetazolamide), rejoice.
 Thought it was developed to combat glaucoma, it has proven to be quite beneficial for treating altitude sickness.
 Nifedipine and dexamethasone are also effective at treating the symptoms of altitude sickness, but as with any medication, be sure you’re not also taking something else that will cause harmful interactions.

 Interestingly enough, unlike many Inca sites and despite its reputation for height, Machu Picchu is actually below the altitude sickness level for almost everyone, so if you can book a trip there from Cusco right away, you can use it to acclimatize before heading back to the higher city and other mountaintop ruins.

-A great way to gradually get to Cusco, Puno, and La Paz and minimize risk of altitude sickness is by taking Peru Hop’s hop on hop off bus service from Lima.
-Our busses are safe, enjoyable, and flexible, with endpoints in Lima, Cusco and La Paz, and stops in Paracas, Huacachina, Nazca, Arequipa, Puno and Copacabana, giving you plenty of time to adjust to the thinner air.
-At any of our stops you can hop off, spend as much or as little time as you like, then hop back onto the next bus headed to your destination, all on one ticket.
+A great way to gradually get to Cusco, Puno, and La Paz and minimize the risk of altitude sickness is by taking Peru Hop’s hop on hop off bus service from Lima.
+Our buses are safe, enjoyable, and flexible, with endpoints in Lima, Cusco and La Paz, and stops in Paracas, Huacachina, Nazca, Arequipa, Puno, and Copacabana, giving you plenty of time to adjust to the thinner air.
+At any of our stops, you can hop off, spend as much or as little time as you like, then hop back onto the next bus headed to your destination, all on one ticket.

 Our partner, FindLocalTrips.com, will help you find excursions, tours and activities with experienced local guides who can help you stay healthy and safe on your trip, all over Latin America.
 All trips, tours, and other events on FindLocalTrips.com are screened for safety, quality, and business ethics.
 All are run by local small businesses, ensuring your money goes straight into the local economy rather than into the coffers of exploitive tourism corporations.